2 Diagnostic horizons and other differentiae

 Saline soil material

-Note that salinity at any given location (including within the profile) is expected to be highly variable across seasons, and will generally be at its maximum towards the end of a dry summer.
+Note that salinity at any given location (including within the profile) is expected to be highly variable across seasons and will generally be at its maximum towards the end of a dry summer.

 Slowly Permeable Layer

-A slowly permeable layer meets EITHER
+A slowly permeable layer meets ONE of the following requirements:

-1. The soil material is pedal; AND
+1. The soil material is pedal; and

 2. More than half of the peds are coarser than 10 mm (mean of the x and y axes in a horizontal plane) and meet one of the following: